TimMolleman/FogDetection/README.md

 python3 main.py
 ```

 In the `main.py` file, argparser is used for passing arguments to functions.
-If you want to specify a different model for training or change other arguments (e.g. Use meteoroligical variables for training, run on CUDA, number of epochs to run training), this can be done in this main file.
+If you want to specify a different model for training or change other arguments (e.g. Use meteorological variables for training, run using CUDA, number of epochs to run training), this can be done in the main file.
 After the model training is completed, the models are saved to '.pth.tar' files and are directly tested on the test dataset.
-'